3.2 Allohexaploid T. aestivum

 3.2.1 Introduction

 Bread wheat, Triticum aestivum (2n = 6x = 42, AABBDD), is one of the world’s most important crops and also serves as a model for studying allopolyploid species.
-It originated through hybridization among three diploid progenitor species, Triticum urartu (2n = 2x = 14, AA), an unknown species related to Aegilops speltoides (2n = 2x = 14; SS, which is thought to be the progenitor of BB), and Aegilops tauschii (2n = 2x = 14, DD), and contains three distinct subgenomes (IWGSC 2018; Levy and Feldman 2022; Zhao et al. 2023).
-To demonstrate the applicability of HOBIT to allohexaploid species, we present a case study using wheat RNA-Seq data to detect homeologs with shifts in expression ratios between two tissues, shoot apex and leaf (Yang et al. 2021).
+It originated through hybridization among three diploid progenitor species, Triticum urartu (2n = 2x = 14, AA), an unknown species related to Aegilops speltoides (2n = 2x = 14; SS, which is thought to be the progenitor of BB), and Aegilops tauschii (2n = 2x = 14, DD), containing three distinct subgenomes (IWGSC 2018; Levy and Feldman 2022; Zhao et al. 2023).
+To demonstrate the applicability of HOBIT to allohexaploid species, we present a case study using wheat RNA-seq data to detect homeologs with shifts in expression ratios between two tissues, shoot apex and leaf (Yang et al. 2021).

 3.2.2 Data Preparation